 Hi, I'm Jessie!

 Welcome to my site where I share about my love for plant-y things.
 You'll find me sharing tips all things farmers market and produce related, as well as recipes and pieces on nutrition that have helped me thrive.
-I've fallen in love with my plant based diet over the past six years, and hope to share some of that joy with you here - as well as help you with your journey to living a more plant-centered and earth-friendly lifestyle.
+I've fallen in love with my plant based diet over the past seven years, and hope to share some of that joy with you here - as well as help you with your journey to living a more plant-centered and earth-friendly lifestyle.

 I feel so incredibly blessed to currently call southern California home with my husband, Scott - he’s the best.
 We both love being outside, and when we aren't working you'll find us out walking, biking, hiking, or surfing (well, you'll find Scott surfing, I'm still a work in progress!).
 We love long road trips and camping, especially in national parks.
 I have a bit of a wanderlust heart and am often times scheming new trips to different destinations to go exploring.
 So you will see a bit of that on here as well.

 I hope to inspire and help others through sharing my passions in this space, and to learn from you too - we all are little experts in something, and I believe sharing and lifting one another up is everything.

 Why plant based?